 Such investments are subject to the risks normally associated with foreign investing, such as changes in foreign currency exchange rates, decreased liquidity, increased market volatility, and government instability.

-DERIVATIVE FINANCIAL INSTRUMENTS - Investment managers retained by the Board of Pensions, subject to guideline approval, maintain active trading positions in guideline approval, maintain active trading positions in derivative financial instruments.
-The Balanced Investment Portfolio held investments in futures and foreign currency forward contracts on December 31, 2020.
+DERIVATIVE FINANCIAL INSTRUMENTS - Investment managers retained by the Board of Pensions, subject to guideline approval, maintain active trading positions in derivative financial instruments.
+The Balanced Investment Portfolio held investments in interest rate and index futures and foreign currency forward contracts on December 31, 2021.

-Interest rate futures contracts are commitments to either purchase or sell a financial instrument at a future date for a specified price.
+Futures contracts are commitments to either purchase or sell a financial instrument at a future date for a specified price.
 These instruments are used to add incremental value and to hedge or reduce investment risk.
 Although the contract or notional amounts of these instruments are not recorded on the financial statements, these instruments are recognized as either an asset or a liability, depending on the rights or obligations of the contract measured at fair value.

-The contract may be settled in cash or through delivery of the underlying financial instrument.
-The open exposure of interest rate futures contracts was \$15,688,000, \$53,770,000 and \$49,624,000 at December 31, 2018, 2019 and 2020, respectively.
+The contracts may be settled in cash or through delivery of the underlying financial instrument.
+The open exposure of futures contracts was \$53,770,000, \$49,624,000 and \$94,382,000 at December 31, 2019, 2020 and 2021, respectively.

-Interest rate risk is limited due to daily cash settlement of the net change in value of open contracts, which represents the margin call that is recorded as an unrealized gain or loss.
-The margin balance of open interest rate futures contracts was a receivable of \$159,000 at December 31, 2018, and a payable of \$1,300,000 and \$277,000 at December 31, 2019, and 2020, respectively, and is included in investments.
-The average margin balance of open interest rate futures contracts was a payable of \$481,000 and \$338,000 during 2018 and 2019, respectively, and a receivable of \$1,155,000 during 2020.
+Investment risk is limited due to daily cash settlement of the net change in value of open contracts, which represents the margin call that is recorded as an unrealized gain or loss.
+The margin balance of open futures contracts was a payable of \$1,300,000 and \$277,000 at December 31, 2019 and 2020, respectively, and a receivable of \$494,000 at December 31, 2021, and is included in investments.
+The average margin balance of open futures contracts was a payable of \$338,000 during 2019, a receivable of \$1,155,000 during 2020, and a payable of \$105,000 during 2021.